 In the 1930’s, cultivation became illegal and a war on the plant was being waged.

 In the 1990’s, California legalized cannabis for medical treatment, and it once again began to make it’s way into medicine.
-With the explosion of research over the past few decades, CBD has started being readily accepted as medicine again.
-By 2020, sales for CBD are expected to surpass $1 billion.
+With the explosion of research over the past few decades, CBD has started being readily accepted again.
+By 2020, sales for CBD were expected to surpass $1 billion.

 What is the difference between hemp and marijuana?